dwyl/product-roadmap/README.md

 ## _Public_?

-From a "commercial" perspective making our
+From a "commercial" perspective, making our
 Product Roadmap `public` _can_ be viewed as
 "_**giving away** all our **secrets**_" by those who follow _traditional_ (_competition-focussed_) _capitalism_.